Five Types of Sales Relationships: Which One Do You Have?

 Customer Satisfaction: Customer retention is another common business concern.

-Total Cost of Ownership: This can mean reducing maintenance or operating expense, reducing implementation or training costs, or improving ease of use.
+Total Cost of Ownership: This can mean reducing maintenance or operating expenses, reducing implementation or training costs, or improving ease of use.

 In conclusion, the more time you spend focusing on your client's problems, the higher you'll be on the sales relationship ladder.